-When you cook chicken soup, do you start with cold water or hot water?
-And should you use low heat or high heat?
-Stay tuned for all the cooking tips!
-This is my Chinese Chicken Soup with Red Date & Mushroom Recipe!
+When making chicken soup, do you start with cold water or hot?
+And should you cook it on low heat or high?
+Stick around for all the essential cooking tips!
+I’m excited to share my recipe for Chinese Chicken Soup with Red Dates and Mushrooms—it’s a comforting, flavorful classic!

 Chinese Chicken Soup Recipe